-I have been wanting to read Passing ever since I discovered it existed, at least 20 years.
+I have been wanting to read Passing, by Nella Larsen, ever since I discovered it existed, at least 20 years.
 I think I kind of put it off because I thought it was going to be really sad and heavy: that the protagonist, the person who is “passing” plays out some “tragic mulatto” role because she gets exposed and then is left in some horrifying circumstance.

 That doesn’t happen in this book.
 But what does happen is actually more terrifying.